Big Cat Rescue

 Volunteer role: What will I be doing?

-You'll be helping at a sanctuary and rescue centre for big cats and other animals.
-There are 3 main categories of rescued animals you'll be helping to care for:
+You'll be helping at an ethical sanctuary and rescue centre for big cats and other animals.
+There are 3 groups of rescued animals that you'll be helping to care for:

 • Big cats - over 40 lions, tigers and leopards

-• Wildlife - over 45 other animals including African wild dogs, hyenas, servals, caracals, black-footed cats, mongooses, tortoises
+• Wildlife - over 45 other animals including African wild dogs, hyenas, servals, caracals, black-footed cats, mongooses, tortoises, meerkats

 • Donkeys - around 100 donkeys, rescued from townships and farms

-Most of the big cats in the sanctuary have been rescued from Europe - from circuses, zoos, private possession, and other difficult situations, like war zones in Ukraine.
+Most of the big cats in the sanctuary have been rescued from Europe - from circuses, zoos, pets, and other difficult situations, like war zones in Ukraine.
+The other animals have been rescued from a canned hunting / breeding centre and zoo.
+The donkeys have been rescued from manual labour and abuse.
+The project is an NSPCA accredited rescue centre and does not allow breeding.

-Volunteers help with the following activities, working closely with the team of animal caretakers:
+Volunteers help with the following activities, working closely with the local team of animal caretakers:

 • Preparing meat and supplements for the big cats and other animals